winkoxd/USTRVC/README.md

 # ustrvc
 ## UST RVC Downloader

+###Introduction & Features
+  User can download the video from remote video capture.
+  Downloaded video can be fast foward and view offline.

 ### Requirements
   1. Aria2    // You may install by brew
+              // $ brew install aria2c
   2. PHP Environment